wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 redirect: ""
 canonical: ""
 ---
-The Nexmo [Conversation API](https://developer.nexmo.com/conversation/overview) allows developers to build conversation features where communication can take place across multiple mediums.
+The Vonage [Conversation API](https://developer.vonage.com/conversation/overview) allows developers to build conversation features where communication can take place across multiple mediums.
 A key aspect of this is that the context of the conversations can be maintained across mediums, which opens up a myriad of possibilities.

 This tutorial will explain the basics of how the Conversation API works by using it to build a rudimentary on-page live chat as a use-case example.
 This chatbox will allow customers to message a support agent in real-time and the support agent will be able to reply to the customer.